rippedpiracy/site/docs/Music/eac ripping.md

 title: EAC Ripping
 updated: 2021-01-24 23:02:01
 author: doggo404#0001
+description: How to rip CDs using Exact Audio Copy.

 ### EAC Setup Process
 This guide was made for EAC version 1.0 beta 3 and above and will not completely work with earlier versions.
 Versions 0.99 or earlier should use the blowfish guide.